Evilcome/nodebb-theme-turtle/README.md

 # nodebb-theme-turtle
-[turtle] A simple theme for game-china.org based on NodeBB.
+:turtle: A simple theme for game-china.org based on NodeBB.